bbauska/W3Cx-3of5/README.md

 <h3 id=ch5-5-5">5.5.5 list</h3>

-This attribute works together with the new <datalist> element we already studied when we saw the color and date input fields.
+This attribute works together with the new &lt;datalist&gt; element we already studied when we saw the color and date input fields.

-This attribute's value must match the id of a <datalist> element.
+This attribute's value must match the id of a &lt;datalist&gt; element.
 It is useful for providing local auto-completion to some input fields, or for restricting the possible values on some others like <input type=date> or <input type=color>.

-Here is a small code extract from a more complete example shown in the section about the new <datalist> element (see next unit).
+Here is a small code extract from a more complete example shown in the section about the new &lt;datalist&gt; element (see next unit).

 Please try it in your  browser (Type "F", "E", "O", C" etc., or just click inside the field and use the drop down menu).
 Note that you can also enter any value; if it does not start with one of these letters it will be accepted but will not trigger auto-completion.